victorteokw/seedgoose/README.md

   {
     "_id": "heal the world",
     "title": "Heal the world",
-    content: "Heal the world, make it a better place."
+    "content": "Heal the world, make it a better place."
   },
   {
     "_id": "i have a dream",
     "title": "I have a dream",
-    content: "I still have a dream, a dream deeply rooted in the American dream."
+    "content": "I still have a dream, a dream deeply rooted in the American dream."
   },
 ]

 ```

 Nonula recursively goes through the model schema, and trying to find out what you are referencing and set the relationships for you.
 In this way, you can define the identity of a model in any way you like.

 ## Usage